Discriminative Correlation Filter with Channel and Spatial Reliability: Related work

 \section{Related work}

-The discriminative correlation filters for object detection date back to the 80's with seminal work of Hester and Casasent~\cite{hester1980}.
-They have been popularized only recently in the tracking community, starting with the Bolme et al.~\cite{bolme2010visual} MOSSE tracker published in 2010.
-Using a gray-scale template, MOSSE achieved a state-of-the-art performance on a tracking benchmark~\cite{otb_cvpr2010} at a remarkable processing speed.
-Significant improvements have been made since and in 2014 the top-performing trackers on a recent benchmark~\cite{kristan_vot2014} were all from this class of trackers.
-Improvements of DCFs fall into two categories, application of improved features and conceptual improvements in filter learning.
+The discriminative correlation filters for object detection date back to the 80's with seminal work of \cite{hester1980}.
+They have been popularized only recently in the tracking community, starting with the \cite{bolme2010visual} MOSSE tracker.
+Using a gray-scale template, MOSSE achi\-eved state-of-the-art performance on a tracking benchmark \citep{otb_cvpr2010} at a remarkable processing speed.
+Significant improvements have been made since and in 2014 the top-performing trackers on a recent benchmark~\citep{kristan_vot2014} were all from this class of trackers.
+DCF improvements fall into two categories, introduction of new features and conceptual improvements in filter learning.

-In the first group, Henriques et al.~\cite{henriques2015tracking} replaced the grayscale templates by HoG~\cite{dalal_triggs_hog}, Danelljan et al.~\cite{danelljan2014adaptive} proposed multi-dimensional color attributes and Li and Zhu~\cite{Li2014} applied feature combination.
-Recently, the convolutional network features learned for object detection have been applied~\cite{convolutional_mingsungyang_iccv2015, danelljan_iccv2015_convolutional, danelljan_eccv2016_ccot}, leading to a performance boost, but at a cost of significant speed reduction.
+In the first group, \cite{henriques2015tracking} replaced the grayscale templates by HoG~\citep{dalal_triggs_hog}, \cite{danelljan2014adaptive} proposed multi-dimensional color attributes and \cite{Li2014} applied feature combination.
+Recently, convolutional network features learned for object detection have been applied~\citep{convolutional_mingsungyang_iccv2015, danelljan_iccv2015_convolutional, danelljan_eccv2016_ccot}, leading to a performance boost, but at a cost of significant speed reduction.

+Conceptually, the first successful theoretical extension of the standard DCF was the kernelized formulation by \cite{henriques2015tracking} which achieved remarkable tracking performance, but still preserved high speed.
+Later, a correlation filter based scale adaptation was proposed by \cite{danelljan2014accurate} introduced a scale-space pyramid learned within a correlation filter framework. \cite{zhang_stc_eccv2014} introduced spatio-temporal context learning in the DCFs.
+To improve localization with correlation filters, \cite{staple_cvpr2016} proposed a tracking method that combines the output of the correlation filter with the target segmentation probability map. \cite{danelljan_eccv2016_ccot} addressed a multiple-resolution feature map issue in correlation filters by formulating filter learning in continuous space, while \cite{qi_hedge_deep_cf} proposed a mechanism to combine correlation responses from multiple convolutional layers.
+A correlation filter tracker which is able to handle drifts in longer sequences was proposed by \cite{wang_reliable_memories}.
+It clusters similar target appearances together and uses the clusters for target localization instead of a single online learned filter.

+Since most of the correlation filter trackers represent the target with a single filter, it can easily get corrupted when occlusion or a target deformation happen.
+In general, part-based trackers are better in addressing these issues.
+Therefore several part-based correlation filter methods were proposed. \cite{part_cf_cvpr2016} use an efficient method to combine correlation outputs of multiple parts and ~\cite{structural_cf_cvpr2016} proposed a tracking method for modeling the target structure with multiple parts using multiple correlation filters. \cite{lukezic_dpt} treat the parts correlation filter responses and their constellation constraints jointly as an equivalent spring system.
+They derive a highly efficient optimization to infer the most probable target deformation.